Panduino/gen1-battle-effects/README.md

 Elemental moves likewise prefer a visually similar Gen 1 animation: Fire uses Ember/Flamethrower/Fire Spin/Fire Blast, Water uses Water Gun/Surf/Hydro Pump/Bubble, Electric uses Thunder Shock/Thunderbolt/Thunder Wave/Thunder, and so on.

 Moves that already have a native Gen 1 animation are left completely unchanged.
 This means the companion only supplies fallbacks for National Dex moves that actually need one.

-Because the companion redirects the move to an existing animation, the main Battle Effect Colors mod also automatically supplies the corresponding 4-color/2bpp palette.

 ## Installation

 Install and enable: